maneashd/DataEngineerFAQ-s-App-using-BedRock/README.md

 ![Vector Store](ScreenShots/Screenshot2.png)

-- Once the process is clompleted it show 'Done'
+- Once the process is clompleted it show 'Done'.

 ![Vector Store](ScreenShots/Screenshot3.png)

 - If we check the project folder two files with binary code will be created, which is our 'KNOWLEDGE BASE' with embeddings/vectors.

 ![KB Files](ScreenShots/Screenshot4.png)

 - I provided the query and hit the 'send' button which will with in no time return me the response according to the prompt given to my app.

 ![Response](ScreenShots/Screenshot5.png)

 #End of the Application